 After returning from abroad in 1992, he founded a residential development company EKOSPOL.
-He has been Chief Executive Officer and Chairman of the Board for 26 years.
+He has been Chief Executive Officer and Chairman of the Board since 1992.

-In 2015, he became director of the ZOO Tábor which was in danger of being closed and the animals sold or put down.
+In 2015, he became director of the ZOO Tabor which was in danger of being closed and the animals sold or put down.
 Because of his love for animals, he decided to save the ZOO and the animals.
-In June 2015, ZOO Tábor managed to reopen for the public and EKOSPOL became the general sponsor.
+In June 2015, ZOO Tabor managed to reopen for the public and EKOSPOL became the general sponsor.
 Evžen Korec is also a chairman of the Cane Corso club Czech Republic.

 Scientific and Research Activities

 Evžen Korec is the co-author of 11 patents and more than 20 publications published in the leading international scientific journals.
 The most important publications can be found in the PubMed database.

-He is currently conducting a research group at Tábor Zoological Garden which focuses on genetics and longevity research in the Cane Corso dog breed and European Bison.
-He is currently analysing DNA of long-haired dogs who have lived for 12 years or more to find genes related to longevity.
+He is currently a head of the research group at ZOO Tabor which focuses on genetics and longevity research in the Cane Corso dog breed and European Bison.
+The group is focused on anylysing DNA of long-lived dogs who have lived for 12 years or more to find genes related to longevity.
 Details can be found HERE.
 The aim of this research is to extend the average lifespan of Cane Corso dogs.

 He also leads molecular-genetic research of European Bison in order to clarify the longevity of some individuals.
 The results of this research will be beneficial for the reintroduction of European Bison into Czech nature which is one of the main objectives of the ZOO Tabor.